Your Cat’s First Stay

 As cat lovers ourselves, we know how tough it can be deciding to leave your feline family member in someone else’s care.
 We can assure you that your cat will receive the best care here at Wicklow Pet Hotel.

 Choosing a home away from home for your furry feline family member is a big decision.
-Believe me, I once drove away from a kennels and cattery crying with frustration that I hadn’t checked it out first or had some other option.
+Believe me, I once drove away from kennels and cattery crying with frustration that I hadn’t checked it out first or had some other option.
 I then spent the entire weekend fretting.
 It’s especially difficult if it’s the first time your cat has been away from home.
 Hence, we encourage every cat owner to give themselves plenty of time to research all cat minding/boarding options.

 It is very important if children are worried about leaving their furry friend that they feel reassured that their kitty is going on holidays too.
-While you are away the social media updates also work wonders for anxious child.
+We encourage you to let your children watch the virtual tour and Facebook posts as well so they can feel happy and confident leaving precious feline family members in our care.
+Your kids are welcome to accompany you at check-in and while you are away regular social media updates work wonders for anxious chidren.